ginalamka/ComplexModel_ABM/ModelResults.md

 ### Eco-evolutionary models of population decline: how does migration effect long-term population persistence when extirpation risk is high?
 **Gina Lamka and Dr. Janna Willoughby**

+When the parameter set includes 1000 individuals in the starting population, a population growth rate of 0.1, and a migration rate of 1-5 individuals per generation, the total population size drops quickly for the first nine years, and stabilizes around ~160(+/- 30) individuals around and after year 10.
+This drop in the population size is an artifact of the relationship of the death function and max age in the the simulation, and is cause for a removal of the first 10+ generations for stabilization.
+The number of adults in the population is fewer than the number of total individuals, as expected.
+Similarly, the proportion of the population that are migrants increases with time, stabilizing around 20% for 100 years.
+The proportion of the population with migrant ancestry would be higher, though, and will require more investigation in future analyses.
+Statistical tests will be necessary to evaluate if the ratio of expected to observed heterozygosity is significantly different than one, visualized with observed heterozygosity having a slightly smaller value than expected heterozygosity.
+The observed heterozygosity is highly variable between runs and replicates, a range of approximately 0.2-0.4(+/-0.1 in both directions) after 100 years.
+Further analyses would be required to determine if there is a relationship between the proportion of migrants in the population and observed heterozygosity.
+These results, in addition to the sensitivity analysis below, suggest that adding migrants into the population is necessary to maintain a population with these conditions, though the genetic benefits (in terms of heterozygosity) are highly variable.
+Next steps to further analyze these data include statistically evaluating results, adding additional genetic determinates of fitness and population persistence, and increasing the number of years and parameters.

 **Question 1:** *Does population size and stability change with varying population growth rates, when mortality rate is constant?*